maierav/sensation/intro.md

 :::

-## Perception poses a unique problem (that you might have never though about)
+## Perception: A Mystery

 Imagine what it would look like inside a giant room that is uniformly filled with very thick (dense) fog and uniformly illuminated with ambient red light.
-All we can see all around us is red fog.
+All we can see all around us is red fog (Figure 1).

 % AI render of dense red fog
 :::{figure} images/red_haze.png